-Come for a visit and learn more about the craft of needle and wet felting.
+Come for a visit and learn more about the crafts of eco-printing, needle & wet felting.
 See what can be made using many different colourful wools and fibres.

 I was given a needle felting book and kit by my husband and daughter 4 years ago and fell in love with this addictive craft.
 What began as a hobby has grown arms and legs and hopefully, I can help spread my love of all things woolly through my handcrafted felting work.